halhenke/git-global/README.md

 ## TODO

-- [ ] filter `tag-projects` by path, status, prepopulate a list of potential new tags
+- [x] filter `tag-projects` by path, status, prepopulate a list of potential new tags
 - [x] Option to strip all tags
-- [ ] An option to run an action on groups of repos/directories
 - [ ] Better message suggesting "use list or status"
 - [ ] Filter list
   - [x] by regex